 Thanks to the barrier reef surrounding the island there are at least 150 known shipwrecks.
 There may be more that are good for snorkeling, but they are not as easy to get to and would likely require going out on a dive boat.

 There is a good bit of history and folklore surrounding the shipwrecks in Bermuda.
 You can’t talk to a local about Bermuda shipwrecks without the famous treasure hunter Teddy Tucker and his gold cross treasure coming up.
 It was the most valuable piece of ship treasure ever found.
 At some point it was discovered that the one on display was a forgery and that the original had been stolen.

-These two ships are located at nearly the same spot, in Western Blue Cut, and a number of boat excursion companies take snorkelers there.
+These two ships are located at nearly the same spot, in Western Blue Cut, and a number of boat excursion companies offer Bermuda shipwreck snorkeling tours there.